 Chemotherapy is not usually a single treatment, but a course of treatments.
 A course usually takes between 3 to 6 months, but can be more or less than that.
-The treatment will include one or more chemotherapy drugs that you may have through a drip, or as chemotherapy tablets or capsules.
+The treatment will include one or more chemotherapy drugs that you may have into a vein (intravenous drugs), or as chemotherapy tablets or capsules.

 During a course of treatment, you usually have between 4 to 8 cycles of treatment.
 A cycle is the time between one round of treatment until the start of the next.
 After each round of treatment you have a break before the next treatment, to allow your body to recover.
 So if your cycle lasts 4 weeks, you may have treatment on the 1st, 2nd and 3rd days and then nothing from the 4th to the 28th day.
 Then the cycle starts again.
 Or, as another example, you may have a 3 week cycle where you have treatment on the 1st and 8th days, but nothing on days 2 to 7 and days 9 to 21.

 Depending on the drug or combination of drugs, each treatment can last a few hours or a few days.
 You may have treatments every week or every 2, 3 or 4 weeks.
 How often you have treatment also depends on which drugs you are having, as well as your treatment plan.
 Your doctor may refer to your treatment plan as your chemotherapy regimen.